inmanturbo/laravel-dev-env/README.md

 ## Usage

-Copy this script into your project root during package development and (optionally) add it to your .gitignore Create a laravel project in your project root and .gitignore it as well, and initialize a git repository inside the laravel project, then add and commit the skeleton
+Copy this script into your project root during package development and (optionally) add it to your .gitignore.
+Create a laravel project in your project root and .gitignore it as well, and initialize a git repository inside the laravel project, then add and commit the skeleton
 >NOTE:
 >This script uses git to list the file changes made by artisan commands.